Why Testing for Asbestos and Soil Contamination Is So Important

 What the Law Says

-Work Health and Safety Legislation in every State and Territory declare that building owners and managers have to undertake asbestos inspections.
+Work Health and Safety Legislation in every State and Territory declares that building owners and managers have to undertake asbestos inspections.
 This is to identify the presence, condition and health effects of all asbestos wherever it may be on their property.

 As a general rule, where asbestos gets identified there needs to be a register and a management plan put into place.
 There are some exceptions, so check with us if you’re unsure.

-Asbestos testing means locating and harvesting a sample of suspected asbestos.
+Testing for asbestos means locating and harvesting a sample of suspected asbestos.
 This is a job for professionals.
 It’s illegal, for example, to send asbestos through the post so it’s not a job undertaken lightly.

 Without knowing safe harvesting methods, you could be putting yourself and your staff at risk if you try to carry out any of the testing procedures yourself.